Gamesight/aws-glue-local-scala/README.md

 # AWS GLUE LOCAL SCALA

-This is a tool to develop and test [AWS Glue] scripts written in Scala.
+This is a template package to develop and test [AWS Glue] scripts written in Scala.
 It uses SBT to manage the necessary resources for local testing.
 It supports Glue 3.0

 ### Setup